Test Catalog

 Describes how the test is performed and provides a method-specific reference

-Two 1/8-inch dried blood spots (DBS) are excised from a single specimen.
-The enzymes are extracted by incubating the specimens with a mix of substrate and internal standard for acid sphingomyelinase (ASM), beta-glucocerebrosidase (ABG), alpha-glucosidase (GAA), alpha-galactosidase (GLA), galactocerebrosidase (GALC) and alpha-L-iduronidase (IDUA).
+Three 1/8-inch dried blood spots (DBS) are excised from a single specimen.
+The enzymes are extracted from 2 DBS by incubating the specimens with a mix of substrate and internal standard for acid sphingomyelinase, beta-glucocerebrosidase, alpha-glucosidase, alpha-galactosidase, galactocerebrosidase, alpha-L-iduronidase, and iduronate 2-sulfatase.
 The sample is then purified by liquid-liquid extraction.
-The second DBS is extracted with methanol containing d4-C26 lysophosphatidylcholines (LPC).
-The resulting extracts are then combined, evaporated, and reconstituted before analysis by tandem mass spectrometry.(Tortorelli S, Turgeon C, Gavrilov D, et al: Simultaneous testing for 6 lysosomal storage disorders and X-adrenoleukodystrophy in dried blood spots by tandem mass spectrometry.
+The third DBS is extracted with methanol containing d4-C26 lysophosphatidylcholines.
+The resulting extracts are then combined, evaporated, and reconstituted before analysis by tandem mass spectrometry.(Tortorelli S, Turgeon C, Gavrilov D, et al: Simultaneous testing for 6 lysosomal disorders and X-adrenoleukodystrophy in dried blood spots by tandem mass spectrometry.
 Clin Chem.
 2016;62[9]:1248-1254)

 PDF Report